awltux/Godot-TablePager/addons/tablepager/README.md

 The names of the methods are not relevant, but they must conform to the method parameters.

 ```
-# pageSize: How many rows to be returned
+### pageSize: How many rows to be returned
-# pageIndex: Which page of data to return; between 0 and ceil(dataSize/float(pageSize))
+### pageIndex: Which page of data to return; between 0 and ceil(dataSize/float(pageSize))
-# sortKey: The column that the data should be sorted by; must match a key in the data set.
+### sortKey: The column that the data should be sorted by; must match a key in the data set.
-# sortOrder: Must be one of three values defined by the enum DataPager.EnumSortOrder
+### sortOrder: Must be one of three values defined by the enum DataPager.EnumSortOrder
-#    * NONE: Use database natural order
+###    * NONE: Use database natural order
-#    * ASCENDING: incrementing column values
+###    * ASCENDING: incrementing column values
-#    * DESCENDING: decrementing column values
+###    * DESCENDING: decrementing column values
+func SelectPageOfRowData(
+		pageSize: int,
+		pageIndex: int,
-func SelectPageOfRowData(pageSize: int, pageIndex: int, sortKey: String = "", sortOrder: DataPager.EnumSortOrder = DataPager.EnumSortOrder.NONE ) -> Array[Dictionary]:
+		sortKey: String = "",
+		sortOrder: DataPager.EnumSortOrder = DataPager.EnumSortOrder.NONE
+		) -> Array[Dictionary]:
-	# Populate with a DB query and return the result
+	### Populate with a DB query and return the result
+	### Don't forget that you can put additional filtering here like selecting
+	### specific players or levels to make the table context specific.
 	return []

 # Return the total size of the data being queried.